MystenLabs/walrus-docs/docs/sui-struct.md

-# Walrus Sui Reference
+# Sui Structures

 This section is optional and enables advanced use cases.

-You can interact with Walrus purely through the client CLI, and JSON or HTTP APIs provided, without reading or writing to the Sui chain directly.
-However, Sui is used to manage the metadata of Walrus and developers can use information about the Walrus system, as well as stored blobs using Sui smart contracts.
+You can interact with Walrus purely through the client CLI, and JSON or HTTP APIs provided, without querying or executing transactions on Sui directly.
+However, Walrus uses Sui to manage its meta-data and smart contract developers can read information about the Walrus system, as well as stored blobs, on Sui.

 This section provides and overview of how you may use Walrus objects in your Sui smart contracts.

 ## Blob and Storage Objects

-Walrus blobs are represented as Sui `Blob` types.
-A blob may be registered, indicating that the storage nodes should expect slivers from a Blob ID to be stored.
-Then a blob can be certified indicating that a sufficient number of slivers have been stored to guarantee the blob's availability.
-When a blob is certified its `certified` filed contains the epoch in which it was certified.
+Walrus blobs are represented as Sui objects of type `Blob`.
+A blob is first registered, indicating that the storage nodes should expect slivers from a Blob ID to be stored.
+Then a blob is certified indicating that a sufficient number of slivers have been stored to guarantee the blob's availability.
+When a blob is certified its `certified` field contains the epoch in which it was certified.

-A `Storage` object is always associated with a Blob, reserving enough space for a long enough period for its storage.
+A `Storage` object is always associated with a `Blob` object, reserving enough space for a long enough period for the blob's storage.
 A certified blob is available for the period the underlying storage resource guarantees storage.

+Concretely, `Blob` and `Storage` objects have the following fields, that can be read through the Sui SDKs:

 ```move
 /// The blob structure represents a blob that has been registered to with some